UKCloud/documentation/articles/vmware/vmw-faq.md

 Customers can choose to deploy the firewall technology of their choice.

-This service, how to order it, and the constraints it may place on operation, is fully documented within our knowledge centre on the UKCloud Portal.
+This service, how to order it, and the constraints it may place on operation, is fully documented within our knowledge centre.

 ### How does UKCloud provide urgent maintenance notifications and incident reports?

 You can view these on the [notifications page](https://portal.ukcloud.com/notifications) on the UKCloud Portal.
-In addition, Service Status reports are published on the [service status](http://status.skyscapecloud.com/) page.
+In addition, Service Status reports are published on the [service status](http://status.ukcloud.com/) page.

 ### When using fault tolerance on vCNS devices, is the TCP session state replicated between the devices?